 Feature info

-The feature info is by default triggered when clicking on a feature in the map.
+By default, it is triggered when clicking on a feature in the map.
 You can also configure the feature info as an explicit viewer tool by setting identifyTool: null and adding a menuItems or toolbarItems entry.

-To query features over WMS GetFeatureInfo, set identifyTool: "Identify".
 By default, results are displayed in a table.
-To display the results in a custom HTML template, the qwc-feature-info-service can be used.
+You can also display the results using a custom HTML template by using the qwc-feature-info-service.

 Note: Use of the qwc-feature-info-service is also recommended if the qwc-data-service is used for editing, to ensure attribute values containing paths to uploaded files are properly converted to clickable hyperlinks.